 If you do not complete the IEC profile in 60 days, you won’t be able to submit it and will have to start again.

 Step 3: Submit your profile

 Important: Submitting an IEC profile does not mean you have applied for a work permit.
-If you receive an Invitation to Apply from CIC, then you need to give CIC more information in your application for a work permit, including supporting documentation and fees.
+You need an invitation to apply to start a work permit application.

 - How do I withdraw or delete my International Experience Canada profile?

-- I was found not eligible for International Experience Canada (IEC).
+- I can't submit a new International Experience Canada profile because I already have one.
 What do I do?